 John Paul Jones

-Perhaps the most famous is Commodore John Paul Jones -- "Father of the American Navy".
+Perhaps the most famous is Commodore John Paul Jones, called by some (though not all) "Father of the American Navy".
 Both popular and infamous as a determined and dashing naval leader, he was born John Paul on the estate of Arbigland near Kirkbean on the southwest coast of Scotland.
 John Paul Sr., his father, was a gardener at Arbigland.
 John began life as a sailor at the age of 13 and over the years had many adventures and misadventures working the West Indies.
 He added "Jones" to his name later in life to hide from English law after a dispute where he killed a mutineer with a sword.

 In 1779, Jones commanded the 42-gun USS Bonhomme Richard in what would become his most famous naval duel.
 On September 23, Jones’ squadron met a large merchant convoy off the coast of Flamborough Head, East Yorkshire, England.
 The British 50-gun frigate HMS Serapis and a 22-gun ship Countess of Scarborough blocked Jones from attacking the convoy.
 The resulting Battle of Flamborough Head would see the Bonhomme Richard sunk, but only after a lengthy engagement which severely damaged all ships involved.
 When asked by the British commander if he would strike his colors (ie. surrender), Jones supposedly shouted "I have not yet begun to fight!"